HDBuzz

 One big group of genes, that’s important for synapses and memory, is controlled by a switching protein called CBP.

-CBP is a HAT enzyme - it attaches acetyl tags to histones, converting them to the ‘unlocked’ form that allows DNA to be read by the cell.
+CBP is a HAT enzyme – it attaches acetylacetyl a chemical tag that can be added to proteins or removed from them tags to histoneshistone special proteins that our DNA wraps around to stabilize and protect it, converting them to the ‘unlocked’ form that allows DNA to be read by the cell.
 So, because DNA is wound too tight in HD, CBP ought to be a ‘good guy’.

-Previous work has shown that the mutant huntingtin protein interferes with CBP, and that CBP levels are lower in HD animal models and human patients.
+Previous work has shown that the mutant huntingtin proteinhuntingtin protein The protein produced by the HD gene. interferes with CBP, and that CBP levels are lower in HD animal models and human patients.
 And cells with the HD mutation, that are also genetically engineered cells to produce more CBP than normal, survive longer than cells with the normal amount of CBP.

 What wasn’t clear was whether CBP was actually involved in memory problems in HD, and whether a treatment that enhanced the effect of CBP would protect against those problems.
 That’s what Ginés set out to study, in mice with the HD mutation.